ibm-cloud-architecture/tabular-terraform/docs/terraform.md

 ## Create Terraform resources and apply

-1. Execute the transform executable with your input data folder and output resources folder:
+1. Execute the tabular-terraform transform executable with your input data folder and output resources folder:
     - bin/transform -o resources data
 2. Execute Terraform in your resources folder:
     - terraform fmt